tarqd/ld-relay-locustfile/README.md

 ## Prerequisites

 If you are running the testing infrastructure outside of Docker you will need to install the dependencies.
-This project utilizes `Python 3`, and `Locust 0.13.5`.
+This project utilizes `Python 3`, and `Locust 1.5.3`.
 You can install the required version of Locust with:

 ```
-pip3 install locustio==0.13.5
+pip3 install locust==1.5.3
 ```

 As with many Python projects you will also need to install the dependencies listed in `requirements.txt`.
-Enter the `locust` directory and run:

 ```
-pip3 install -r requirements.txt
+pip3 install -r locust/requirements.txt
 ```